openSUSE/news-o-o/_posts/2011-10-16-opensuse-weekly-news-197.markdown

 quilt setup

 This command will parse the .spec file, unpack tarball and prepare all quilt stuff.
 Now is
-      time for patching, so letâ€™s enter the newly created directory and try following command
+      time for patching, so let’s enter the newly created directory and try following command

 quilt push

-â€
+”

-â€œ
+“

 [Cornelius Schumacher: Fifteen years of KDE](http://blog.cornelius-schumacher.de/2011/10/fifteen-years-of-kde.html)